-I’ve been aware of Burning Man since I was in high school and my curiosity of the goings-on of the festival made it an early entry to my bucket list.
-I envisioned dusty, naked hippies taking large amounts of acid and driving around on giant art cars bumping electric dance music.
-I was finally able to make the trip in 2016 and as it turns out, my vision wasn’t too far off.
-It’s a bunch of rich kids (with tickets at over $400 each that include nothing but the pleasure of entering the fake city, you’ve gotta have some cash to make the trek) wearing nipple pasties or “shirt-cocking” (yes, it’s exactly as it sounds), high on drugs, riding on bikes or art cars and snapping selfies.
+I’ve been aware of Burning Man since I was in high school and my curiosity about the goings-on of the festival made it an early entry on my bucket list.
+I envisioned dusty, naked hippies taking large amounts of acid and driving around on giant art cars while bumping electronic dance music.
+In 2016, I was finally able to make the trip and as it turns out, my vision wasn’t too far off.

 Before I left for a week on the playa, a friend said to me “get lost, and then you’ll find yourself”.
-Well I did get lost (but only because the layout is super confusing initially) and I found that Burning Man isn’t really my jam.
-But I made some pretty major mistakes on my first go-around so someday I’d like to try again and hopefully find out what all the hype is about.
-Learn from my mistakes before you go and avoid making the same ones.
+Well, I did get lost (but only because the layout is super confusing initially), and I found that Burning Man isn’t really my jam.
+But I made some pretty major mistakes on my first go-around, so someday I’d like to try again and hopefully find out what all the hype is about.

 - Burning Man takes place the week before Labor Day every year.
-They burn the man on the Saturday of Labor Day weekend, and then the temple on the Sunday, and most people head home on Monday.
+They burn the man on the Saturday of Labor Day weekend.
+Then, the temple on Sunday, and most people head home on Monday.

 - The process for actually obtaining tickets is pretty strange/confusing/annoying.
 First, you create a “burner profile”.
-Then, on the “main sale” date (it takes place sometime in March) you’ll get into an online queue at the designated time.
+Then, on the “main sale” date (takes place sometime in March), you’ll get into an online queue at the designated time.
 Then they have a random selection process as to who can buy tickets and who can’t (you’ll sit at your computer and wait for a LONG time before you find out).
-Each person is only allowed to buy 2 tickets and 1 parking pass.
-When we went, somehow I got in but Nick and our 5 other friends were denied.
-So if you have a group of people who all want to go, good luck.
+Each person is only allowed to buy two tickets and one parking pass.
+When we went, somehow I got in but Nick and our five other friends were denied.
+So, if you have a group of people who all want to go, good luck.

 - The only things that are actually sold at Burning Man are ice and coffee.

 - Burning Man is all about the gifts.
 You can’t sell things or offer trade for things.
 But you should plan on bringing some extras to gift to others.
 Maybe that is handmade bracelets or extra mimosa fixings or grilled cheese sandwiches.
-As you wander across the playa and through the various camps around Burning Man you’ll be amazed at the things people will offer you with no expectation of any form of reciprocation.
+As you wander across the playa and various camps around Burning Man, you’ll be amazed at the things people will offer you.
+There is no expectation of any form of reciprocation.
 It is one of many incredible things that makes Burning Man a truly unique experience.

-- Black Rock City is laid out like a clock; half of the circle is for camping and the other half is considered “deep playa” which is a giant open space reserved for the epic art installations.
+- Black Rock City is laid out like a clock, half of the circle is for camping.
+The other half is considered “deep playa,” which is a giant open space reserved for the epic art installations.

 - There are some “guiding principles” of Burning Man and people like to talk about them a lot.
 Read them before you go so you understand what everyone is talking about.